samfitgen/trgen/docs/Olympic_Triathlon_Build-High_Volume.md

 **Description**:

-> Run 10 min working up to Easy-Moderate, RPE 6 pace to warm up, then repeat 16
+> Run 10min working up to Easy-Moderate, RPE6 pace to warm up, then repeat 16
-> Hard, RPE 9, 30-second high-speed surges, recovering for only 30 seconds after
+> Hard, RPE9, 30-second high-speed surges, recovering for only 30 seconds after
-> each; run 10min Easy, RPE 4 to cool down for a total of 36 minutes of running
+> each; run 10min Easy, RPE4 to cool down for a total of 36 minutes of running

 ### Friday